 Many airlines have recognized that hiring qualified pilots becomes easier when they increase pay and benefits and create career-advancement opportunities.
 Regional airlines that have added pilot flow-through programs to mainline carriers have seen their hiring improve significantly.
 Many of these programs provide a path for employment through their codeshare partners.

 While the airlines that have increased pay, benefits, and quality of life have had no difficulty hiring qualified pilots, many regional airlines still offer first-year salaries below $30,000.
 Basic economics should drive up these salaries if these airlines want to remain competitive in the U.S. market.

 An “airline pilot shortage” is not responsible for small community air service challenges either.
 Air service to small communities is impacted by economics, not pilot supply.
 In fact, access to and from many small communities has increased since 2012.
 Newer and larger aircraft have also increased the number of seats available in many small communities.

 - The United States must maintain current Federal Aviation Administration (FAA) regulations that set minimum standards for flight experience and qualifications to serve as a first officer that were prompted in part by several fatal airline accidents and resulted from an industry-wide effort that was led by representatives of the regional airlines.

 - All U.S. regional airlines should follow the example of those that have improved pay, benefits, quality of life, and flow-through programs and have as a result experienced greater success in hiring and retaining qualified pilots.

-- The industry should enhance efforts such as the collaborative aviationworks4u.org website to promote aviation-industry professions and inspire new audiences to consider an aviation industry career.
+- The industry should enhance efforts such as the collaborative aviationworks4u.org to promote aviation-industry professions and inspire new audiences to consider aviation industry careers.